vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

     shutdown -r
     ```

-# Wrapping
+# Wrap up

 Congratulations!
 We now have a freshly installed Archlinux base installation.
 In the upcoming articles we will look at the following post installation steps:
     - User and security
-    - Network confuguration
+    - Network configuration
     - basic service and toll setup
-    - Windows Manager and windows windows
+    - Windows Manager and windows windows (?)
     - XMonad configuration
-    - vi advance setup
+    - vi advanced setup
     - Development environment setup for .Net/F#